mshaocong/is/README.md

 # A brief introduction to importance sampling

 [Importance sampling](https://en.wikipedia.org/wiki/Importance_sampling) is well-known variance reduction technique.
 It has been used in many fields including finance and machine learning.
-The general idea is, when estimate something, instead of sampling under the original measure $\mathbb{P}$, we sample under a better measure such that the variance of our estimator is much smaller.
+The general idea is, when estimate something, instead of sampling under the original measure, we sample under a better measure such that the variance of our estimator is much smaller.

 # Sampling
 In `mc_generator.py`, a usual method used to simulate a Markov processes is implemented.